 The booming industry of online marketplaces has given life to e-commerce.
-Today, you can get anything from handmade trinkets, personalized to one’s liking, to doing something like refill prescriptions online.
+Today, you can get anything from handmade trinkets, personalized to one’s liking, to doing something like Paid Surveys.
 There’s no doubt that 2017 was a huge year for innovation across the board.
 As artificial intelligence, augmented reality and machine learning disrupted industries as diverse as fashion and finance.

 But of course not all of last year’s creations were winners.

 Below we look at some of the best and worst invention ideas that 2017 had to offer.

 Aiming to tackle the environmental effects of land farming, Connecticut based GreenWave made Time’s list of the 25 Best Inventions of 2017 for their innovative ocean farming initiatives.
 The Not-For-Profit has established 14 underwater farms since 2013, growing shellfish and seaweed crops on ropes anchored to the ocean floor.
 The farms are self-sustainable, and help tackle climate change, feeding on carbon trapped in our oceans as they grow.
 According to GreenWave director, Bren Smith, a former commercial fisherman, the organization’s mission is to train a generation of ocean farmers and help restore ocean ecosystems.